 The simple answer is there is no one right answer.

-It ultimately depends on the circumstances but suffice to say exercising a bit of common sense and being cautious is a good idea.
+It ultimately depends on the circumstances, but suffice to say exercising a bit of common sense and being cautious is a good idea.
 Is it an urgent matter or could it wait until the employee returns?
 Are you putting the employee under pressure to return before fully recovered?
-Could it be perceived as harassment or will their illness be aggravated by your contact?
+Could it be perceived as harassment, or will their illness be aggravated by your contact?
 You need to consider all these aspects before contacting them.

-If an employee does want to return to work while signed off, it’s good practice to get clearance from their doctor first that they are fit to carry out certain duties at work.
+If an employee does want to return to work whilst signed off, it’s good practice to get clearance from their doctor first that they are fit to carry out certain duties at work.
 Their doctor may also suggest ways they can return to work but their work can be modified to allow them to do so.